hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

         PEER_CMD=${PEER_CMD}\
         CORE_PEER_MSPCONFIGPATH=${CORE_PEER_MSPCONFIGPATH}
    ```
-   Note that to safe you to explicitly having to specify CORE_PEER_MSPCONFIGPATH on each call, we defined them
+   Note that to save you from explicitly having to specify CORE_PEER_MSPCONFIGPATH on each call, we defined them
-   in `docker-compose.yml' as admin credentials.
+   in `docker-compose.yml` as admin credentials.
 This means though also that your peer will run with admin
    instead of peer credentials.
 If you have role-specific endorsement policies, you might have to comment out the
    corresponding definition in [docker-compose.yml](./network-config/docker-compose.yml) to peer credentials and then manually
    define the corresponding value here in the docker exec shell.